 The village of Kuldhara is popularly known to be a deserted ghost village that has been abandoned since the 1800s.
 It is said to carry a curse of the villagers who vanished from there overnight, after having lived there for over 7 centuries.

 The village lies in ruins, established in 1291 by the Paliwal Brahmins, who were a very prosperous clan and were known for their business acumen and agricultural knowledge.
 It has been said that one night in 1825 all the people in Kuldhara and nearby 83 villages vanished in dark.
 All of a sudden and without any warning.
 Tales of this mystery include the fact that Salim Singh, the minister of the state, once visited this village and fell in love with the beautiful daughter of chieftain wanting to marry her.
 The minister threatened the villagers by saying that if they did not marry the girl to him, he would levy huge taxes.
 The chief of the village along with those of adjoining villages decided to abandon and migrate elsewhere to protect the girl’s honour.
-Nobody saw them leave nor did anyone figure where they went, they simply vanished making this one of the most haunted places in India.
+Nobody saw them leave nor did anyone figure where they went, they simply vanished making this a haunted place in India.
 It is said that the villagers also cast a spell on the village as they left, cursing anyone who tried to inhabit the land.

 3. Jamali-Kamali Masjid, Delhi